fjwillemsen/Display-Control/README.md

 # Display-Control
-With Display Control, changing the brightness, contrast and volume of your Mac's external display is easier than ever.
+With Display Control, changing the brightness, contrast and volume of your Mac's external display is easier than ever.<br>
 Visit <a href="http://www.displaycontrol.netne.net">displaycontrol.netne.net</a>